Risk management and internal control

 The aim of Loihde’s risk management is to support the implementation of the strategy and the achievement of the targets as well as to promote business continuity by reducing business vulnerability and protecting functions that are critical to business operations.

 Risk management is an integral part of Loihde’s daily business management.
 The Board of Directors and operational management of each Group company ensures that risk management is taken into account in the company’s business operations, on both a strategic and operational level.
-The organising of risk management in practice is lead on a strategic and Group level by Loihde Plc’s EVP Strategy and Business Development and on an operational level by the person in charge of the company’s risk management.
+The organising of risk management in practice is lead on a strategic and Group level by Loihde Plc’s EVP Business Development and on an operational level by the person in charge of the company’s risk management.
 The actual risk management is performed by every employee and supervisor in the company in their day-to-day work.

 Risks are identified and assessed with the help of strategy risk mapping in connection with strategy, with the help of project risk assessment in connection with projects and in connection with annual structural risk mapping.
 When identifying risks, a comprehensive view of the internal and external environment of the Group, the business area and the unit and possible events that could affect the reaching of the targets is formed.